Mechanisms of protein SUMOylation and its functional consequences

 Introduction

-Protein post-translational modification with small ubiquitin-like modifiers (SUMO1, -2, and -3), also known as SUMOylation, targets a third of human proteins.
-It is essential for organisms from yeast to humans and has strong links to cancer and neurodegeneration.
+Protein post-translational modification with small ubiquitin-like modifiers (SUMO1, -2, and -3), also known as SUMOylation, targets a third of human proteins, is essential for organisms from yeast to humans, and has strong links to cancer and neurodegeneration.

 SUMOylation and E3 Ligases

-Like ubiquitylation, to which it is related, SUMOylation typically depends on the action of enzymes called E3 ligases.
-These ligases help determine substrate specificity and the exact signal that is produced.
+Like ubiquitylation, to which it is related, SUMOylation typically depends on the action of enzymes called E3 ligases, which help determine substrate specificity and the exact signal that is produced.

-However, while several hundred E3s are known for ubiquitylation, no more than two dozen SUMO-specific E3s have been described, and only four have been characterized structurally in a way that reveals their mechanism.
+However, while for ubiquitylation several hundred E3s are known, no more than two dozen SUMO-specific E3s have been described and only four characterized structurally in a way that reveals their mechanism.

 Intriguingly, the SUMO E3 ligase activity keeps being detected in proteins that are unrelated to each other and sometimes can be mapped to apparent disordered regions.